 After the investment is approved, and you are cleared from your background checks, you can obtain temporary residency.
 After you have been a temporary resident of Costa Rica for three years you can apply for a permanent residency.

 Permanent residency is much more preferred over temporary residency in Costa Rica.
 Permanent residents only have to visit Costa Rica once a year for 72 hours to keep the permanent residency active and in good status.

 The “permanent” residency must be renewed every five years.
 Each permanent residency application is for one person, so your wife and your dependents must file separate application forms.

-After you’ve been a permanent resident for seven years you qualify for a citizenship in Costa Rica.
-A citizenship in Costa Rica gives the applicant a second passport and visa-free travel to 149 countries and territories, making Costa Rica a very strong second passport.
+After you’ve been a permanent resident for seven years you qualify for citizenship in Costa Rica.
+Citizenship in Costa Rica gives the applicant a second passport and as of July 2019 visa-free travel to 150 countries and territories, making Costa Rica a very strong second passport.

 I hope you’ve found this article Costa Rica to be helpful.
-For more information, or for assistance with any second residency or second passport program, please contact us below by filling out the form, Thank you.
+For more information, or for assistance with any second residency or second passport program, please contact us HERE

 Are you ready for offshore banking or offshore incorporation? make sure to download your own pdf on The Ultimate Guide to Going Offshore.
 You will want this for your personal library.